Changhyung2010/Loom/README.md

-# TraceMind - AI-Powered Code Explanation Tool
+# Loom - AI-Powered Code Explanation Tool

 TraceMind is a developer-focused MVP tool that explains code files using AI.
 It analyzes your code, imports, dependencies, and git history to provide clear, contextual explanations.